pmadruga/pedromadruga.com/content/posts/airflow-taskgroup.md

 Before Task Groups in Airflow 2.0, Subdags were the go-to API to group tasks.
 With Airflow 2.0, SubDags [are being relegated](https://www.astronomer.io/guides/subdags) and now replaced with the Task Group feature.
 The TaskFlow API is simple and allows for a proper code structure, favoring a clear separation of concerns.

-What we're building today is a simple pipeline with two groups of tasks, using the `@taskgroup` decorator from the TaskFlow API from Airflow 2.
+What we're building today is a simple DAG with two groups of tasks, using the `@taskgroup` decorator from the TaskFlow API from Airflow 2.
 The graph view is:

 ![taskgroup - graphview](https://pedromadruga.com/posts/2021/08/taskgroup.png)